Help us improve your experience.

 When the firewall is halted, all software processes stop and you can access the device through the console port only.
 Reboot the firewall by pressing any key on the keyboard.

 If you cannot connect to the firewall through the console port, shut down the firewall by pressing and holding the power button on the front panel until the POWER LED turns off.
 After the firewall has shut down, you can power on the firewall by pressing the power button again.
-The POWER LED turns on during startup and remains steadily green when the firewall is operating normally.
+The POWER LED turns on during startup and remains steadily green when the firewall operates normally.

 This example shows how to halt the system and stop software processes on the device immediately.